-Note that acts do not need to be illegal in order to result in involuntary manslaughter.
+Note that acts need not be illegal to result in involuntary manslaughter.
 Legal acts, such as administering medical care, can result in involuntary manslaughter charges if they are done recklessly and cause death.

 Involuntary manslaughter, on the other hand, involves no intent to kill at any time.

-Since involuntary manslaughter can occur alongside both legal and illegal acts, there are numerous examples of this crime.
-One of the most common involves driving while under the influence.
-A person who gets behind the wheel while under the influence of drugs or alcohol likely has no intent to kill someone.
+Since involuntary manslaughter can occur alongside both a lawful and an unlawful act, there are numerous examples of this crime.
+One of the most common examples involves driving while under the influence.
+If you get behind the wheel while under the influence of drugs or alcohol, you likely have no intent to kill someone.
 However, most people know, or should know, that driving drunk poses a serious danger to others.

 Physical altercations can also often lead to involuntary manslaughter charges.
 If two people are in a physical fight one person can fall and hit their head or otherwise be fatally injured.
 While the act of shoving was intentional, the killing itself is not.